-Rite Aid is clinging to its position as a distant third (behind Walgreen and CVS) in the US retail drugstore business.
-The struggling company runs nearly 4,600 drugstores in some 30 states and the District of Columbia.
-Rite Aid stores fill prescriptions (about two-thirds of sales) and sell health and beauty aids, convenience foods, greeting cards, and more, including some 3,000 Rite Aid brand private-label products.
-About 60% of all Rite Aid stores are freestanding and more than half have drive-through pharmacies.
-Rite Aid acquired more than 1,850 Brooks and Eckerd drugstores from Canada's Jean Coutu Group for about $4 billion, which saddled the company with plenty of debt and some redundant stores.
+Rite Aid ranks a distant third (behind Walgreen and CVS) in the US retail drugstore business, with nearly 4,600 drugstores in some 30 states and the District of Columbia.
+Rite Aid stores generate roughly 70% of their sales from filling prescriptions, while the rest comes from selling health and beauty aids, convenience foods, greeting cards, and more, including some 3,500 Rite Aid brand private-label products.
+More than 60% of all Rite Aid stores are freestanding and over half have drive-through pharmacies.
+Founded in 1962, the retailer is known for its purchase of nearly 2,000 Brooks and Eckerd drugstores back in 2006.

 Rite Aid operates stores in 31 states and the District of Columbia.
 Its largest markets are New York, California, and Pennsylvania, home to more than a third of its drugstores.

-Also in fiscal 2014, Rite Aid expanded its agreement with drug distributor McKesson for pharmaceutical purchasing and distribution.
-As part of a new five-year agreement, McKesson assumed responsibility for purchasing all brand and generic medications dispensed in Rite Aid stores, as well as delivering them to the chain's 4,600 locations.
-Rite Aid expects to realize greater purchasing and distribution efficiencies and to generate additional cash flow from the agreement to fuel its long-term growth plans.
+Additionally, through recent partnerships with drug distributors, Rite Aid expects to grow business and enhance its purchasing and distribution efficiencies to fuel its long-term growth plans.
+In fiscal 2014, for example, Rite Aid expanded its agreement with drug distributor McKesson for pharmaceutical purchasing and distribution.
+As part of the new five-year agreement, McKesson assumed responsibility for purchasing all brand and generic medications dispensed in Rite Aid stores, as well as delivering them to the chain's 4,600 locations.

 Mergers and Acquisitions